 What is an Employment Contract?

-An employment contract is an agreement among an employer and employee regarding the employee’s term of employment.
-It can be imply, oral, or written, involving a lengthy physical contract that the employee signs.
+An employment contract is an agreement between an employer and an employee regarding the employee’s term of employment.
+It can be implied, oral, or written, involving a lengthy physical contract that the employee signs.
 The terms laid out in the warranty depend on what was agreed upon when the employee confirmed that they would take a position.

 About the 4 Types of Employment Contract